Itvc0110/webmining/README.md

 This repository contains the implementation and experimental evaluation for the **Movie Recommandation System**.
 The goal of this project is to train, evaluate, and compare different data mining / machine learning methods on web-related datasets using standard evaluation metrics.

-All **non-executable materials** such as reports, figures, explanations, and experimental results are stored in the `docs/` directory.

 ---

 ## Group Information